 Black-billed Magpie In Kamloops

-After spending a few days on Vancouver Island, Bob and I returned to the mainland for a trip to the interior.
-During a brief stay in Kamloops, we were lucky enough to see a number of Black-billed Magpies (Pica hudsonia) congregated outside of our hotel.
+After spending a few days on Vancouver Island, we returned back to the mainland for a trip to the BC interior.
+During a brief stay in Kamloops, we were lucky enough to see a number of Black-billed Magpies outside of our hotel.
 Read more

 Brown Thrasher At Lynde Shores Conservation Area

-An early spring rendezvous in Whitby, Ontario, Canada, allowed Bob and me to fit in a stop at Lynde Shores Conservation Area while in the area.
-The Cranberry West Tract turned up no birds of note, but we did spy a family of deer, a young buck, doe and two fawns, that kept their distance in the thick brush.
-We then popped over to Lynde Shores for a quick tour around the bird feeding trail.
+An early spring rendezvous in Whitby, Ontario, Canada, allowed Bob and me to fit in a stop at Lynde Shores Conservation Area for a quick tour around the bird feeding trail.
 Near one of the feeders, a beautiful Brown Thrasher was tucked low in the crown of a fallen tree.
 Read more

 American Wigeon Ducks Along The Shore At Comox